THIS DAY :-

 Clark announces he'll be leaving

-after lead singer Manson injures his hand during the performance.
+Honolulu, Hawaii, after lead singer Manson injures his hand during the performance.

-Manson, whose real name is Brian Warner, falls onstage and cuts an artery in
+Manson, whose real name is Brian Warner, falls onstage and cuts an artery in his

-joined the campaign to save the Section 28 ban on the promotion
+joined the campaign to save the Section 28 ban on the promotion of homosexuality

 2004 - Ozzy Osbourne was voted the nation's

-Orange Bowl in Miami in response to Jim Morrison's 'indecent'
+Orange Bowl in Miami in response to Jim Morrison's 'indecent' pants-dropping incident

-of The Concert For Bangla Desh featuring George Harrison, Bob Dylan
+The film of The Concert For Bangla Desh featuring George Harrison, Bob Dylan and

 1987 - The

 pay exclusive homage to black producers, songwriters and recording artists in

 1988 - Mick